Garrison Hall

-Garrison Hall (abbreviated GAR) is a building located on the University of Texas at Austin campus.
-It is named after George Pierce Garrison (1853–1910), the history department's first chair and a founding member of the Texas State Historical Association.
-Construction began in 1925 and finished the following year.
+Garrison Hall (abbreviated GAR) is an American academic building.
+It is located on the University of Texas at Austin campus and houses the Department of History.
+The building is named after George Pierce Garrison, the history department's first chair and a founding member of the Texas State Historical Association.
+It was designed by Herbert M. Greene as part of a 1924 campus plan in the Mediterranean Revival style popularized on campus by Cass Gilbert.
+Construction began in 1925 and finished the following year, with an internal renovation completed in 2008.